Dym077/drf-api02/README.md

 * Must-Have: These features are essential for the application and cannot be left out.
 * Should-Have: Features that are valuable for the application but not essential.
 * Could-Have: Nice features that can be implemented if the deadline allows it.
-* Won't-Have: Features that mosst likely won't be implemented in this project.
+* Won't-Have: Features that most likely won't be implemented in this project.